JustiSoft/JCDock/README.md

 pip install -e .
 ```

-Using the `-e` or `--editable` flag is recommended.
-It installs the package by creating a link to the source code, so any future updates you pull from the git repository will be immediately reflected in your environment.
+Using the `-e` or `--editable` flag is recommended for development.
+It installs the package by creating a link to the source code, so any changes you make to the code will be immediately reflected in your environment.

 ***
 ## Architecture Overview